Respecting Human Rights

 Nordstrom seeks suppliers that share our commitment to producing quality products through ethical business practices.
-Every supplier we work with receives a copy of and commits to following our Partnership Guidelines, which outline the requirements we have for suppliers around employment practices, workers' rights, environmental standards, work environments and applicable local laws.
+Every supplier we work with receives a copy of and commits to following our Partner Code of Conduct, which outline the requirements we have for suppliers around employment practices, workers' rights, environmental standards, work environments and applicable local laws.

 Supporting ethical working practices and women's empowerment are our human rights priorities.